jcrodriguez1989/weeddream/Post/medium.md

 </div>

-In layer 5, again no noticeable patterns are observed, although a few seed-related figures can be seen.
+In layer 5, again no noticeable patterns are observed, although a few seed-related figures can be seen mainly in the upper part of the red heart.

 <div class="figure" style="text-align: center">